enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 15. Final configuration

-Go through each item in [this document](https://github.com/enketo/enketo-express/blob/master/config/README.md) to further configure your Enketo installation.
-Make sure to rebuild with `grunt` and `pm2 restart enketo` after saving your new configuration.
+Once, you server and its integration with the form server is working, go through each item in [this document](https://github.com/enketo/enketo-express/blob/master/config/README.md) to further configure your Enketo installation.
+Start by setting the `server url` to its proper value and see if the integration still works afterwards.
+Make sure to rebuild with `grunt` and `pm2 restart enketo` after updating your configuration.